Arizona Academic Standards

 AZ Compass Prep follows Skyline Education's rigorous academic program to ensure the academic success of our students.

-Skyline Education incorporates a college prep, standards-based aligned curriculum for Academics, Arts and Athletics, supported by the Arizona and National Common Core standards.
-Established in 2000, Skyline’s network of schools has a proven track record of education in Arizona.
+We incorporate a college prep, Arizona academic standards-aligned curriculum for Academics, Arts, and Athletics, supported by the Arizona and National Common Core standards.
+Established in 2000, Skyline’s network of schools has a proven track record of education in Greater Phoenix and Chandler, AZ.

-Skyline’s curriculum is continually updated and revised as the Arizona Department of Education develops new standards and assessments.
-All core curriculum is aligned to the state standards by Curriculum teams.
-While Skyline’s curriculum promotes core instructional materials, there is flexibility for adjustments based on student populations and needs for individual schools.
+Skyline’s curricula are continually updated and revised as the Arizona Department of Education develops new standards and assessments.
+All core curricula are aligned to the state standards by curriculum teams.
+While Skyline’s curricula are based on Arizona’s academic standards, there is flexibility for adjustments based on student populations and individual school needs.

 Universal Design for Learning